philipbolle/saas-factory/SF_COMMAND/02_MISSION_LOG.md

 - **Vulnerability Detection:** The gauntlet immediately identified a critical vulnerability: the `firestoreService` lacked graceful error handling, which would have led to unhandled promise rejections and application instability under real-world failure conditions.
 - **Architectural Hardening:** Refactored the `firestoreService` to include robust `try...catch` blocks, ensuring that backend failures are now handled gracefully without crashing the client application.
 - **Verification:** The entire test suite, including the new failure simulations, now passes, providing doctrinal certainty that the system is resilient to these specific catastrophic failure scenarios.
 This mission has validated the core tenets of Test-Informed Development (TID).

+**MISSION:** FP-04.7: Minimum Viable Feedback **OUTCOME:** SUCCESS
+**AAR:**
+- **Feature Implementation:** Successfully implemented a frictionless, in-app feedback mechanism.
+A new `Feedback` page is now accessible from the main header, allowing both authenticated and unauthenticated users to submit feedback directly to a dedicated Firestore collection.
+- **Doctrinal Compliance:** This feature directly addresses the "Minimum Viable Feedback" and "Pragmatic Validation" principles outlined in the Core Principles doctrine, establishing an early customer feedback loop critical for iterative development.
+The system is now equipped to gather real-world user data, moving the project from internal simulation to external validation.